 Since ready and equal access to reserve items is vital for students taking classes with materials on reserve, stiff fines are assessed for late returns of items recalled for reserves and for reserve items kept beyond their loan period.
 For more information, see the Fines and fees page.

 Putting materials on reserve in the Science Library: Please allow adequate time to process lists.
 While some items may already be in the library, others may need to be recalled or purchased.
 Before each quarter, the Science Library sends an e-mail to faculty with a reserves request reminder and instructions for the online form.

 Fill out the online Course Reserves Request form.
 This online version of the reserve request form gives you a way to create and edit the reserve list yourself or delegate this task to another person to do so on your behalf.

-If you prefer, you can send an e-mail with your list of titles to the reserves specialist at firstname.lastname@example.org, or bring requests to the library in person.
-Please specify editions.
+If you have course resrve questions, please e-mail email@example.com.
 If necessary, we can send a copy of the reserves list from the previous quarter for you to update.